 With the ever-increasing popularity of smartphones and tablets, how people consume information via the Internet has changed drastically over the last few years, and the changes are set to continue.

-Thus, businesses large and small need to adapt and recognize the shift in the winds and not only focus on how their website is displayed on a desktop, but on phones and tablets, too.
+Thus, businesses large and small need to adapt and recognise the shift in the winds and not only focus on how their website is displayed on a desktop, but on phones and tablets, too.
 And this can be accomplished with responsive web design.

 To simply put it, responsive web design is a way of creating a website that will properly display your website and all of its content across any device, despite screen sizes, operating systems and browsers.